List of Pound Puppies characters: Other dogs

-Pupnick (Shiba) – A dog from Mongrowlia, a fictional country similar to Russia.
+Pupnick (Shiba) – a dog from Mongrowlia, a fictional country similar to Russia.
 He has a love interest for Bright Eyes during his time with Cooler and the gang while being pursued by Clawfinger's henchmen.
 The reason why Pupnick is pursued is because he wears a collar that contains a brain crystal.
-He helps the Pound Puppies save Bright Eyes and defeat Clawfinger in Secret Agent Pup.
+He helps the Pound Puppies save Bright Eyes and defeat Clawfinger in "Secret Agent Pup".
 He is later adopted.
-Voiced by Pat Fraley.
+Pupnick is voiced by Pat Fraley.

-Casey – A puppy who is separated from his master, Jonathon, during their camping trip.
+Casey – a puppy who is separated from his master, Jonathon, during their camping trip.
 With help from the Pound Puppies, he is able to reunite with Jonathon and his family.
-He appears in Casey, Come Home.
-Voiced by Danny Cooksey.
+He appears in "Casey, Come Home", voiced by Danny Cooksey.

-Beezer – A puppy who, at the beginning of The Wonderful World of Whopper, is "so bored I could scream" and she does.
-However, Whopper is able to get Beezer out of boredom and Beezer uses her imagination to have fun.
+Beezer – a puppy who, at the beginning of The Wonderful World of Whopper, is "so bored I could scream" and she does, but Whopper is able to get Beezer out of boredom and Beezer uses her imagination to have fun.
 She is later adopted and with her owner, Davie, they have a wonderful imagination via The Wizard of Oz.
-Voiced by Allyce Beasley.
+Beezer is voiced by Allyce Beasley.

 Itchy and Snichey (Doberman Pinchers) – Nabbit's two guard dogs who appear in the Pound Puppies TV special.
 Like Nabbit, they also have fleas.
-Note that Itchy has red eyes and Snichey has yellow eyes.
+Itchy has red eyes and Snichey has yellow eyes.
 They are voiced by Don Messick and Frank Welker respectively.

-Big Paw (Newfoundland/Pug, Old English Sheepdog mix) – A giant dog who is the Guardian of the Bone of Scone.
+Big Paw (Newfoundland/Pug, Old English Sheepdog mix) – a giant dog who is the Guardian of the Bone of Scone.
 Big Paw is a friendly dog who is alone and has no friends.
 When the Pound Puppies tell him that he is not really ugly, Big Paw becomes a good friend and an ally.
 At the end of Pound Puppies and the Legend of Big Paw, he is adopted by the museum in order to keep the Bone of Scone from falling into the wrong hands.
 Big Paw is voiced by Tony Longo while his growling vocal effects are provided by Frank Welker and his singing voice was provided by Mark Vieha.

-Collette (Saint-Usuge Spaniel) – A young mother of puppies.
+Collette (Saint-Usuge Spaniel) – a young mother of puppies.
 She and Whopper are kidnapped by Bones and Lumpy and are turned into guard dogs by Marvin McNasty's Mean Machine.
-Toward the end of the movie, Collette returns to normal after one of her puppies said "I love you" to her.
-She appears in Pound Puppies and the Legend of Big Paw.
-Voiced by Cathy Cavadini.
+Toward the end of the film, Collette returns to normal after one of her puppies said "I love you" to her.
+She appears in Pound Puppies and the Legend of Big Paw, voiced by Cathy Cavadini.

-Florence (Golden Retriever) – A nurse dog who announces the birth of Collette's young puppies.
+Florence (Golden Retriever) – a nurse dog who announces the birth of Collette's young puppies.
 She also attends to the birth of Collette's children.
 Her name is a play of Florence Nightingale, who is a well-known English nurse.
-Florence appears in Pound Puppies and the Legend of Big Paw.
-Voiced by Susan Silo.
+Florence appears in Pound Puppies and the Legend of Big Paw, voiced by Susan Silo.